KevinMongiello/flappybird/README.md

 **General**

 The top-level file extracts the canvas DOM element and passes its 2D-context down to the GameView to be further passed down to the Game and its components.
 The Canvas context allows each object the ability to render itself each frame after their position has been updated based on their position coordinates.
 To make modifying the settings easier, a collection of pertinent game constants have been abstracted into the `game-constants` file.
 Similarly to the way the Canvas context is shared, the constants have been imported near the root of the file tree and passed to each of the appropriate game members as a Constants variable.
-This way, changes to the Constants object will be synchronized and will effect all dependencies equally.
+This way, changes to the Constants object will be synchronized and will affect all dependencies equally.
 In the future, I'm going to look into using a JavaScript singleton class for a simpler, cleaner solution.

 **Physics & Coordinate Mapping**